beefham/advent_of_code_2021/src/day2/readme.md

 ## --- Part Two ---
 Based on your calculations, the planned course doesn't seem to make any sense.
 You find the submarine manual and discover that the process is actually slightly more complicated.

-In addition to horizontal position and depth, you'll also need to track a third value, aim, which also starts at 0.
+In addition to horizontal position and depth, you'll also need to track a third value, `aim`, which also starts at 0.
 The commands also mean something entirely different than you first thought:

 `down X` increases your aim by `X` units.
 `up X` decreases your aim by `X` units.